 Parking at the Liszt Ferenc Airport

 If we arrive by car, we have plenty of options to park at the airport.
-It’s important to note though, that due to the construction of the six-storey parking garage suitable for 2500 vehicles, changed the parking at Liszt Ferenc Airport somewhat.
+It’s important to note though, that due to the construction of the six-story parking garage suitable for 2500 vehicles, the parking at Liszt Ferenc Airport was changed somewhat.

 You can book your parking spot at the airport here.

 Rental cars can be handed back at the Central Car Park which operates behind the Airport Hotel, and where the previous passenger function has ceased due to this.

 The Premium Car Park right in front of the terminal buildings operates the same.

 We can receive the real premium service at the Business Car Park, where not only security and cameras watch over the vehicles, but we can also get into the free minibuses which will drop us at the entrance of the terminals.

 In this situation, the free price is sorted here, as the premium service doesn’t come free.

 Whether we are leaving from Terminal 2A or 2B, our trip will begin with checking in ourselves and our baggage.
 Today, it’s completely natural to use online check-in, which saves us a bit of time.

 Many airlines provide the option to self check-in at the spot with the help of the airport kiosks, where we can even pick our seats.